arakilian0/gulpify-cli/README.md

 *Note: This project has only been tested on **MacOS**.
 If you would like to contribute to making it cross-platform, please read [CONTRIBUTING.md](https://github.com/arakilian0/gulpify-cli/blob/master/CONTRIBUTING.md)*

-*Note: All code snippets in this README file should be executed one line at a time*

 ## Requirements
 - Node.js - [install for MacOS](https://treehouse.github.io/installation-guides/mac/node-mac.html)